Crypto.com

-Crypto.com is a cryptocurrency exchange company based in Singapore that offers various financial services, including an app, exchange, and noncustodial DeFi wallet, NFT marketplace, and direct payment service in cryptocurrency.
+Crypto.com is a Singaporean cryptocurrency exchange company that offers various financial services, including an app, exchange, and noncustodial DeFi wallet, NFT marketplace, and direct payment service in cryptocurrency.
 As of June 2023, the company reportedly had 100 million customers and 4,000 employees.

 Crypto.com's user base increased from 10 million users in early 2021 to 100 million by mid-2024, while its workforce exceeded 4,000 employees.
-Regarding sponsorships and marketing activities, Crypto.com attracted actor Matt Damon as a brand ambassador, collaborated with the soccer club Paris Saint-Germain F.C., and secured the naming rights for the Staples Center, now known as the Crypto.com Arena, in a 20-year agreement valued at $700 million.
+Regarding sponsorships and marketing activities, Crypto.com employed actor Matt Damon as a brand ambassador, collaborated with the soccer club Paris Saint-Germain F.C., and secured the naming rights for the Staples Center, now known as the Crypto.com Arena, in a 20-year agreement valued at $700 million.

+Under the second Donald Trump administration, Crypto.com entered into business relationships with companies owned by the Trump family.
+At the same time, the administration eased regulatory efforts against Crypto.com regarding its customer practices.